is212-team7/is212-g5t7/README.md

 Make sure you have [Node.js](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) on your computer before building the project.
 If not, install it in this order.

+## Demo

+To log in as various types of users on `http://localhost:3000/login`, use the following credentials:

+-   Admin (HR): jack.sim@allinone.com.sg
+-   Manager: Eric.Loh@allinone.com.sg
+-   Staff (User): Emma.Heng@allinone.com.sg

+You may use any value for the password since the login is not actually validated.

 ## General Setup

 Using Docker Compose in the root directory (to set up both client and server):